-The Pharmaceutical Pricing and Reimbursement Information (PPRI) project is a 31 month-project (2005-2007) commissioned by the Health and Consumer Protection Directorate-General (DG SANCO) of the European Commission and co-funded by the Austrian Federal Ministry of Health, Family and Youth (Bundesministerium für Gesundheit, Familie und Jugend, BMGFJ).
+In the beginning, the Pharmaceutical Pricing and Reimbursement Information (PPRI) project was a 31 month-project (2005-2007) commissioned by the Health and Consumer Protection Directorate-General (DG SANCO) of the European Commission and co-funded by the Austrian Federal Ministry of Health, Family and Youth (Bundesministerium für Gesundheit, Familie und Jugend, BMGFJ).
 The project was coordinated by the main partner Gesundheit Österreich GmbH / Geschäftsbereich ÖBIG (GÖG/ÖBIG) and the associated partner World Health Organisation (WHO) Regional Office for Europe.
-The PPRI project has established a network of 46 participating institutions (competent authorities and other relevant organisations) in the field of pharmaceuticals.
+The PPRI project has established a network of more than 50 participating institutions (competent authorities and other relevant organisations) in the field of pharmaceuticals (for the list of PPRI members see the PPRI website http://ppri.oebig.at → Network)